 Fr John was ordained priest for the Diocese of Nottingham here at St Philip Neri in June 2003.
 Prior to his studies at the Beda College, Rome, he worked as a Regional Organiser for the GMB Union.
 He has also served as a District Councillor here in Mansfield.

 Fr John, upon being ordained, served for one year at St Barnabas’ Cathedral, then as Parish Priest at Our Lady of the Angels, East Leake, St Margaret Clitherow, Keyworth, and St Hugh’s, Lincoln, where he was Chaplain at Nottingham Trent University.
 He was also Bishop Patrick’s Health Care Adviser and Coordinator of School Chaplains.

 Fr Jonathan Whitby-Smith

 Originally from Guildford, Surrey, Fr Jonathan moved to Nottingham to study Theology at the University of Nottingham.
-During his time at the University of Nottingham he was received into the Catholic Church.
+During his time at university he was received into the Catholic Church.
 Having completed his studies, he went on to work for two years in the Chaplaincy at the University of Nottingham as the lay assistant to the Catholic priest.
 In 2012 he began his formation for the priesthood at Allen Hall Seminary in London.

 Fr Jonathan was ordained priest by Bishop Patrick at Nottingham Cathedral on 30 June 2018 and was appointed to this parish.
 Prior to coming to Mansfield he served as Deacon on weekends at the Parish of the Most Blessed Sacrament in Leicester, travelling down to London during the week to complete his studies.